dialog-semiconductor/BLE_SDK6_examples/connectivity/prox_reporter_makefile/Readme.md

 - [SDK6.0.14](https://www.dialog-semiconductor.com/da14531_sdk_latest).
 - The [GNU Toolcahin for ARM](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) should be downloaded.
 Note this requirement can be met by installing Smart Snippets Stuido, an Eclipse based IDE.
 The [DA1469x Getting Started Guide](http://lpccs-docs.renesas.com/um-b-090-da1469x_getting_started/Software_Development_Tools/Software_Development_Tools.html#smartsnippets-tm-studio-installation-and-starting)
-will walk you throuhg the Smart Snippets Studio Installation process.
+will walk you through the Smart Snippets Studio installation process.
-- On Windows a Unix termial, such as [cygwin](https://www.cygwin.com/), should be downloaded.
+- On Windows a Unix terminal, such as [cygwin](https://www.cygwin.com/), should be downloaded.

 ## How to run the example